Osteoarthritis (OA)

 For osteoarthritis of the spine, specific exercises sometimes help, and back supports may be needed when pain is severe.
 Exercises should include both muscle-strengthening as well as low-impact aerobic exercises (such as walking, swimming, elliptical machine use, and stationary bicycle riding).
 If possible, people should maintain ordinary daily activities and continue to perform their normal activities, such as a hobby or job.
 However, physical activities may have to be adjusted to limit lifting and bending in ways that can aggravate the pain of osteoarthritis.

-Other additional measures can help relieve pain and help people live with osteoarthritis.
-They include
+The following additional measures may help relieve pain and help people live with osteoarthritis:

 Medications